johngoren/charlie_apple_database_merge/README.md

 # Visible Import SQL Migration Script

 # Overview
 This package is a Python command line script that reconciles two locally-run databases, Live and Production.
+It comes as a whole directory with Migrate.py and its helper files, but let me know if you would like it compiled into a single executable.

 # Setup